Aquilla1188/pdsnd_github/README.md

 bikeshare

 ### Description
-this project help in getting statictics regarding bike share company customers
+this project help in getting statictics regarding bike share company customers in
+- chicago
+- new york city
+- washington

 ### Files used